wlmr/papr/notes.md

 [ ] Same custodian can be selected twice
 [ ] You can select yourself as custodian (in bootstrap at least) [ ] rename group_generator to h
+[ ] Bootstrap scale exponentially.
+See if this can be fixed
 ---
 from root:
 ```